 The whole University becomes involved in one of the most exciting programs of the year, including lectures, courses, workshops, seminars, field trips, and special events in the main categories of Academic, Personal & Professional Development, Cultural, Keynote Lectures, and Recreational.
 The Program hosts eminent international guest speakers, Nobel Laureates, entrepreneurs, academics, as well as KAUST speakers and distinguished local and regional leaders and decision-makers.

 The KAUST community drives WEP, and the success of each Program depends upon the enthusiasm and creativity of everyone who submits proposals.

-WEP returned in 2020 from January 12 to 23 under the theme 'Personalized Medicine.'
-This Program was Chaired by Professor Niveen M. Khashab and co-Chaired by Professor Khaled Nabil Salama.
+WEP returned virtually in 2021 from January 10 to 21 under the theme 'Connectivity'.
+This Program was Chaired by Professor Khaled Nabil Salama and co-Chaired by Associate Professor Peiying Hong.

 As part of KAUST Academic Affairs, the Enrichment's Office mission is to enhance the students' experience and to expand their horizons, as well as to enrich the broad community.

 Art is a source of inspiration for innovative science and vice versa.
 Immersing oneself inside the creative world of a painter, listening to music, or the mere act of experiencing something different than the ordinary can result in innovative new scientific ideas.
 For that reason, the Enrichment Office has organized more than 580 cultural events and invited more than 220 artists to KAUST since 2010.